top of page

 Understanding Sound Levels at the Greenhouse

 We understand that decibel levels can be confusing.
 Some guests have initially thought that 88 dB(A) would not be enough for dancing.
-However, this is not the case.
+However, this is not the case, as proven by previous events.

 • 88 dB(A) for talking: Comparable to a loud conversation in a busy restaurant or street.